 Pools of all sizes pose a risk to unattended kids, whether they're small inflatable pools for toddlers or full-sized in-ground pools.
 Even at your local community pool where lifeguards are on duty, as a babysitter, you still need to be vigilant about watching the children that you've been put in charge of.

 What do you need to know about babysitting at the pool?
-Before babysitting at the pool make sure your CPR and First Aid training is up-to-date, bring swimwear, towels, and sunscreen, and always provide constant supervision of the children you’re caring for.
+Before babysitting at the pool, make sure your CPR and first aid training is up-to-date; bring swimwear, towels, and sunscreen; and provide constant supervision of the children you’re caring for.
 Make it a fun outing by preparing one or two games to play.

-Heading to the local pool might seem like an easy way to keep the kids you're babysitting busy for an afternoon.
-Plus you can work on your tan at the same time!
+Heading to the local pool might seem like an easy way to keep the kids you're babysitting busy for a whole afternoon.
+Plus, you can work on your tan at the same time!

-Parents know that large bodies of water can be dangerous for kids and will only allow people they fully trust to take their children into a pool.
+Parents know that bodies of water can be dangerous for kids and will only allow people that are qualified and that they fully trust to take their children into a pool.
 Be sure to respect the wishes of parents if they decide that swimming is off-limits during babysitting time.

 That goes for any friends of the children that you're babysitting for too.
-Be sure you've checked with the parents of any children that will be in your care before letting them into the pool.
-If you think you'll be overwhelmed managing a large number of children, consider getting a friend or some extra help.
+Be sure you've checked with the parents of every child that will be in your care before letting them into the pool.
+If you think you'll be overwhelmed managing a number of children, consider getting a friend or some extra help.

-It only takes a few seconds for a child to slip below the surface .
-Even walking across the deck for a towel leaves enough time for drowning to start so you need to always be on guard and paying attention.
+It only takes a few seconds for a child to slip below the surface (source).
+Even walking across the deck for a towel leaves enough time for drowning to occur, so you always need to be on guard and paying attention.